Salt Lake City: Media

 Salt Lake City has many diverse media outlets.
 Most of the major television and radio stations are based in or near the city.
 The Salt Lake City metropolitan area is ranked as the 28th largest radio and 33rd largest television market in the United States.

 Print media include two major daily newspapers, The Salt Lake Tribune and the Deseret News (previously the Deseret Morning News).
 Other more specialized publications include Now Salt Lake, Salt Lake City Weekly (a weekly independent publication), Nuestro Mundo of the Spanish-speaking community, QSaltLake and The Pillar for the LGBT community.
 Other Spanish-language newspapers include El Estandar, Amigo Hispano (online only), and El Observador de Utah, which offers free residential delivery.
 There are a number of local magazines, such as Wasatch Journal (a quarterly magazine covering Utah's arts, culture, and outdoors), Utah Homes & Garden, Salt Lake Magazine (a bimonthly lifestyle magazine), CATALYST Magazine (a monthly environmental, health, arts and politics magazine), SLUG Magazine, an alternative underground music magazine.
 Utah Stories is a magazine that covers local issues, primarily focused on the Salt Lake Valley.

 KTVX 4 signed on the air as Utah's first television station in 1947 under the experimental callsign W6SIX, becoming the Mountain Time Zone's oldest and third-oldest west of the Mississippi.
 It is Salt Lake City's ABC affiliate.
 KSL-TV 5, the local NBC affiliate, has downtown studios at "Broadcast House" in the Triad Center office complex.
-KSL is operated by Bonneville International, a company owned by the Deseret Management Corporation.
+KSL is operated by Bonneville International, a company owned by the Deseret Management Corporation, both of which are for-profit subsidiaries of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 KUTV 2 is Salt Lake City's CBS affiliate.
 KSTU 13 is the area's Fox affiliate, owned by the E. W. Scripps Company.
-KUCW 30 is the CW affiliate owned by Nexstar Media Group, and is part of a duopoly with KTVX.
+KUCW 30 is Salt Lake City's CW outlet owned and operated by Nexstar Media Group, and is part of a duopoly with KTVX.
 KJZZ-TV 14 is an independent station owned by Sinclair Broadcast Group, and is part of a triopoly with KUTV and St. George-licensed MyNetworkTV affiliate KMYU 12.

 Because television and radio stations serve a larger area (usually the entire state of Utah, as well as parts of western Wyoming, southern Idaho, parts of Montana, and eastern Nevada), ratings returns tend to be higher than those in similar-sized cities.
 Some Salt Lake radio stations are carried on broadcast translator networks throughout the state.

 Salt Lake City has become a case of market saturation on the FM dial; one cannot go through more than about two frequencies on an FM radio tuner before encountering another broadcasting station.
 Several companies, most notably Millcreek Broadcasting and Simmons Media, have constructed broadcast towers on Humpy Peak in the Uinta Mountains to the east.
 These towers allow frequencies allocated to nearby mountain communities to be boosted by smaller, low-powered FM transmitters along the Wasatch Front.